reseto/ftl-profile-editor/README.md

 Status
 -----
+* FTL 1.6.4 profiles are fully editable, some Advanced Edition features are not supported.
 * FTL 1.5.4-1.6.3 profiles are fully editable. (ae_prof.sav)
 * FTL 1.01-1.03.3 profiles are fully editable. (prof.sav)
 <br /><br />
+* FTL 1.6.4 saved games are fully editable, some Advanced Edition features are not supported.
 * FTL 1.5.4-1.6.3 saved games are partially editable.
 * FTL 1.01-1.03.3 saved games are fully editable.